ibexa/documentation-developer/docs/updating/upgrading_to_v3.md

 Configuration files have been moved from `app/Resources/config` to `config`.
 Package-specific configuration is placed in `config/packages` (e.g. `config/packages/ezplatform_admin_ui.yaml`).
-This folder also contains `config/packages/ezplatform.yaml`, which contains all settings coming in from the Kernel.
+This folder also contains `config/packages/ezplatform.yaml`, which contains all settings coming in from Kernel.

 #### PHP code and bundle organization

 Since Symfony 4 your code is no longer organized in bundles.
 `AppBundle` has been removed from eZ Platform.
-You need to move all your PHP code, such as controllers or event listeners, in the `src` folder.
+You need to move all your PHP code, such as controllers or event listeners, to the `src` folder.
 Use the `App` namespace for your custom code instead.

 #### View templates

 Templates are no longer stored in `app/Resources/views`.
-You need to move all your templates in the `templates` folder in your project's root.
+You need to move all your templates to the `templates` folder in your project's root.

 #### Translations